bssrdev/wilderhood/_posts/2016-01-22-Kayaking-through-a-forest-stream-Gulduve.markdown

 <div class="exif">Photograph by Adithi Muralidhar</div>

 <p>
-<strong>Additional information on Gaia Farms:</strong> Gaia Farm@Gulduve is one of the pioneering initiatives of GaiaMitra, which is a movement of people committed to evolving a nature-rooted heart centred alternative model for human development based on the notion of regeneration not consumption.
+<strong>Additional information on Gaia Farms:</strong> Gaia Farm @ Gulduve is one of the pioneering initiatives of GaiaMitra, which is a movement of people committed to evolving a nature-rooted heart centred alternative model for human development based on the notion of regeneration not consumption.
 Some of the initiatives at Gaia Farm include- regenerating the soil through natural means, permaculture, bio-diversity research, learning from indigenous knowledge of the ecosystem and construction techniques and fusing it with modern knowledge from outside.
 One of the main aims of the Farm is to create revenue models for the villagers by sustainably using the locally avilable resources in production techniques at the same time respecting the value and worth of the local ecosystem.
 (Source: <a href="http://gaiamitra.in" target="_blank">GaiMitra</a>; <em>site under construction</em>).
 </p>

 <p>